Oracle revenue rises 3.5 percent on strong growth in cloud

 Shares of Oracles, whose report was the first since co-founder Larry Ellison stepped down as chief executive, rose 2.5 percent to $42.20 in after-market trading.

 Investors have been carefully watching how Oracle beefs up its cloud divisions, which deliver software over the Internet.
-Success on that front is a gauge for how well the company can fight off competition from cloud-software companies such as Salesforce.com Inc (CRM.N).
+Success on that front is a gauge for how well the company can fight off competition from cloud-software companies such as Salesforce.com Inc.

 “Oracle has been going through a transition as it rationalizes the hardware business and moves their software business to the cloud,” said Pacific Crest Securities analyst Brendan Barnicle.
 “This good evidence that they're making some progress there.”